spustlik/SolutionEx/SolutionExtensions/overview.md

 ﻿# Solution extensions
 Extension to Visual Studio to allow programmers to very simply create own extensions **in solution scope**.
 It is highly inspired by VSCommands (by Vlasov Studio), but uses another approach.
-Your extension has real source file with intellisense and allows debugging.
+Your extension has real source file with intellisense and allows somehow debugging.
 Config of extensions (path, title, shortcut) is stored in file in solution scope, so shared in team.

 ## Writing extension